rust-vmm/vhost-device/vhost-device-console/README.md

   Note: The nested backend is selected by default and can be used only when
         socket_count equals 1.

+.. option:: -q, --max-queue-size=SIZE

+  The maximum size of virtqueues.
+It is optional, and the default value is
+  128. The size must be greater than 0 and a power of 2.

 ## Limitations

 This device is still work-in-progress (WIP).
 The current version has been tested